Get E-Book

 const config: { port: number } = readConfig();

 For ESM, V8 compilation creates module records from the prepared source.
-Linking then validates imported and exported bindings across those records.
-Evaluation runs after successful linking.
-That ordering matters because the compile cache can participate before a missing export kills the graph.
-A cached compilation artifact targets compilation work while import validity remains a linking concern.
+Linking then checks imported and exported bindings across those records.
+Evaluation runs after linking succeeds.

-Missing exports are a good test case.
+That order explains why the compile cache can exist beside a linking failure.
 Suppose app.ts imports { missing } from ok.ts, and ok.ts exports only present.
 Node may still compile both prepared module records and produce code-cache data before ESM linking reports the absent binding.
 The next run can reuse compilation data and still fail with the same linking error.
-The cache improved nothing visible because the program is invalid at a later layer.

-CommonJS has a different loader shape, but the same cache layer appears after source preparation.
+CommonJS has a different loader path, but the cache still sits after source preparation -

 const config: { port: number } = require('./config.cts');

-Inside one process, Module._cache usually hides repeated CommonJS compilation because a second require() returns the same evaluated exports object.
-The compile cache helps across processes, where Module._cache starts empty.
-CLIs, short-lived scripts, serverless-style launchers, and test workers can benefit more than a long-running service that starts once and stays alive.
+Inside one process, Module._cache hides repeated CommonJS compilation because a second require() returns the same evaluated exports object.
+The compile cache helps across processes.
+That makes it more useful for CLIs, short-lived scripts, serverless-style launchers, and test workers than for a long-running service that starts once and stays up.

-A compile cache hit still runs the module.
+Those states explain cache behavior that can look strange at first.
+A compile-cache hit still runs the module.
 Top-level side effects run again on every process start.
 A missing file still fails during resolution.
 A missing ESM export still fails during linking.
-A thrown error still tears through evaluation.
-A type error from the TypeScript type checker still belongs to a separate tool, so the compile cache has no opinion about it.
+A thrown error still happens during evaluation.
+A type-checking error from TypeScript belongs to another tool.

-Top-level side effects are worth calling out because startup optimization sometimes hides the wrong concern.
-If config.ts opens a socket, mutates a database, or logs a startup record at top level, the compile cache may reduce compilation time before the side effect.
+Top-level side effects are worth keeping in mind.
+If config.ts opens a socket, mutates a database, or logs a startup record at top level, the compile cache may reduce compilation time before that code runs.
 The side effect still runs during evaluation.

-The cache key details are implementation details.
+Cache key details are implementation details.
 Node's docs are explicit about that.
 Cache files are usually reusable only under the same Node version, and different Node versions keep separate cache data under the same base directory.
 Absolute paths can participate in invalidation unless portable cache mode is enabled.
-Source content changes invalidate the useful artifact because V8 code cache has to match the source it was generated from.
+Source content changes invalidate useful cache data because V8 code cache has to match the source it came from.

-Node also has to protect correctness when cache data goes stale.
-V8 code cache is tied to source and engine details.
-If those details stop matching, Node compiles normally and can write newer cache data later.
-A stale compile cache should cost time and disk while preserving program behavior.
-If deleting the cache directory changes the result of your program, the cache is exposing a bug somewhere else in the launch setup.
+Node also protects correctness when cache data goes stale.
+If source or engine details stop matching, Node compiles normally and can write newer cache data later.
+A stale compile cache should cost time and disk, not change program behavior.
+If deleting the cache directory changes what your program does, the problem is somewhere else in the launch setup.

-There is also a timing detail.
-Node v24 generates code-cache data when a module is loaded fresh, but writes accumulated data to disk when the process is about to exit. module.flushCompileCache() forces a flush earlier.
-That matters for parent processes that spawn child Node processes and want children to reuse cache data before the parent exits.
+Cache writing has one timing detail.
+Node v24 generates code-cache data when a module is loaded fresh, but writes accumulated data to disk when the process is about to exit. module.flushCompileCache() forces an earlier write.
+That is useful when a parent process loads modules, then spawns child Node processes that should reuse cache data before the parent exits.

-The exit-time write means a process that crashes hard may leave less cache data behind.
-A normal exception that Node handles during shutdown may still allow exit work, depending on how the process ends.
+Abnormal termination can leave less cache data behind.
 A SIGKILL gives Node no JavaScript-level cleanup path.
 Treat the cache as opportunistic performance data.

-The first process can get slower.
-It has extra cache generation and disk work.
-Later process starts may get faster if they load the same module graph under compatible conditions.
-"May" is doing real work there.
-Startup time depends on file I/O, module graph size, CPU, storage, invalidation, and how much time the app spends outside JavaScript compilation.
-Measure before treating the cache as a performance fix.
+The first process can be slower because it does extra cache generation and disk work.
+Later process starts may be faster if they load the same module graph under compatible conditions.
+Measure before treating the cache as a guaranteed startup fix.
+Startup time also includes file I/O, resolution, module graph size, CPU, storage, invalidation, and work outside JavaScript compilation.

-TypeScript can make the cache more appealing for scripts because the path includes both source preparation and compilation.
+TypeScript can make the cache more appealing for scripts because the path includes source preparation and compilation.
 Still, the compile cache stores V8 compilation data after source preparation.
-If stripping itself dominates, or if module resolution and file reads dominate, the cache may move the needle less than expected.
+If stripping, file reads, or module resolution dominate startup, the cache may help less than expected.

 import module from 'node:module';